 *additional expenses vary widely due to personal preferences and needs.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 A $350 non-refundable program deposit and $250 non-refundable IPE Fee will be charged to your MyUW Account once your signed contract has been received by the Study Abroad Office.
 A detailed withdrawal policy will be signed when committing to the payment contract.

 Most forms of financial aid can be applied to study abroad.
 You can verify that your financial aid award will apply to your program costs by contacting the Financial Aid Office.
 Financial aid or scholarships awarded as tuition waivers or tuition exemptions may not apply, so you will need to verify that these funds are eligible for use with study abroad by contacting the Financial Aid Office.

 Revision Request: You can request an increase in your financial aid award (typically in loan funds) from the Financial Aid Office if the cost of the program exceeds the regular budgeted amount for a student living in the Seattle area.

-The application includes a Personal Statement, 3 short answer questions, 2 Faculty recommendations, 5 images of your artwork and electronic signature documents related to University policies and expectations for study abroad.
-Following the online application process students may be contacted by the Program Director for an in-person interview.
-Once admissions decisions have been regarding your application, you will be notified by the study abroad system via email.
+The application includes a personal statement, three short answer questions, two faculty recommendations, five images of your artwork, and electronic signature documents related to University policies and expectations for study abroad.
+Following the online application process, students may be contacted by the Program Director for an in-person interview.
+Once admissions decisions have been made regarding your application, you will be notified by the study abroad system via email.

-Please use the drop box link below to submit your 5 works of your art:
+Please use the drop box link below to submit your five works of your art: